SimioLLC/AVEVAMES/README.md

 # AVEVAMES
-AVEVA MES Integration Template
+AVEVA MES Integration Templates

-This project is an integration template that provide the integration between Simio and AVEVA MES.
+This project are integration templatse that provide the integration between Simio and AVEVA MES.
 See the document SimioProductionSchedulingAvevaMESInterface.docx document under the Documents folder for more information.